Main Track (Click to expand/collapse)

 • Submitted papers need to be anonymized by the authors by removing any identifying author and institution information from the submission.

-• Authors should consult Springer’s authors’ instructions and use their LNCS proceedings templates, either for LaTeX, Word, or Overleaf, for the preparation of their papers.
+• Authors should consult Springer’s authors’ instructions and use their Springer Lecture Notes in Computer Science (LNCS) proceedings templates, either for LaTeX, Word, or Overleaf, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers, though this is optional.

 • Papers not meeting these requirements will be desk rejected.